How do I know if my cat or dog has fleas?

 So what's the next step?

-If your cat is flea free, doesn't go outside and you can find no sign of flea infestation, and no scratching then you are lucky, and so is your cat.
+If your cat is flea free, doesn't go outside and you can find no sign of flea infestation, and no scratching then you are lucky, and so is your Friend.
 Keep an eye on it, keep the bedding vacuumed and check regularly.
 Why treat a clean animal?

-If you suspect an infestation because your cat is scratching or has sores, but you can't find anything, then check with your vet to see what he or she suggests.
+If you suspect an infestation because your dog or cat is scratching or has sores, but you can't find anything, then check with your vet to see what he or she suggests.
 It is not necessarily fleas.

 Don't randomly treat your cat.
 There are several products available from the vet that are much safer than what you can buy at the pet store.
 NEVER USE DOG FLEA PRODUCTS ON A CAT.
 Cat are not capable of getting rid of poisons very well and you could kill your cat.